Emergency Ultrasound Fellowship

 Our one-year multi-center Emergency Ultrasound Fellowship combines the resources of a busy urban public teaching hospital with the experiences of an active community hospital system.
 Our original fellowship was birthed in 2010 at Cook County Hospital, a setting that cares for over 120,000 patients per year and trains 68 EM residents in our storied EM residency that originated in 1988.

-The Emergency Ultrasound Division at Cook County Hospital has respected and productive relationships throughout the institution and has trained faculty, residents, and fellows in POCUS throughout our institution, including Internal Medicine, Trauma, MICU, and SICU.
-Our fellows have opportunities to scan and collaborate with faculty in our intensive care units, Trauma/Trauma ICU, Echo lab, Anesthesia/Pain service, Radiology, and inpatient procedure service.
+The Emergency Ultrasound Division at Cook County Hospital has respected and productive relationships throughout the institution and has trained faculty, residents, and fellows in POCUS throughout our institution, including Family Medicine, Trauma, MICU, and SICU.
+Our fellows have opportunities to scan and collaborate with faculty in our intensive care units, Trauma/Trauma ICU, Echo lab, Anesthesia/Pain service, and Radiology suite.
 Cook County enjoys a rich academic community with our other fellowships in Toxicology and Simulation, and there are many opportunities to foster joint projects and share creative ideas for academic scholarship.
 We dare say our Simwars should not outdo our Sonogames!
 Our academic affiliation with Rush Medical College provides unlimited opportunities for teaching and engaging the next generation of emergency physicians.
 Additionally, our active Research Associate program provides support for research and academic projects.

 Beginning in 2019, our fellows began to work clinically with the Endeavor Health System, a healthcare network that combines the resources of 4 major hospitals in north Chicago: Evanston, Glenbrook, Skokie, and Highland Park Hospitals, which combine to provide a cumulative patient volume of 128,000 annually and another 60 emergency medicine faculty.
 The Endeavor Health System has a strong academic presence in Chicago, hosting Emergency Medicine residents from across the city, and is well known for its Grainer Center for Simulation and Innovation (GCSI).
 Our fellows work 6 clinical shifts per month at the Endeavor hospitals as attending emergency medicine physicians.